barbaraDraghi/ExcelToLabel/README.md

 # ExcelToLabel

 ## Overview
 ExcelToLabel is a Python tool designed to automate the creation of printable shop labels.
 It reads tabular data from an Excel file, populates placeholders in a Word document template, and generates ready-to-print labels.
-This project is ideal for retailers looking to streamline label creation for their products.
+Originally developed for a shop in Italy, it uses Italian terms in its example files to match the shop's labeling needs.

 ---